 When cross-examination is finished, the prosecutor has the opportunity to ‘re-examine’ you.
 What does this mean?

 It means that if there was any evidence or information they want to add to or clarify from cross-examination, they have the chance to follow that up with you.
 Try not to worry if you feel that something raised in cross examination has confused you or that you did not get a chance to properly explain — the prosecutor can ask you these things in ‘re-examination’ to give you have that opportunity.

 When the prosecutor is finished with ‘re-examination’, the judge will excuse you from the witness box.

 To help you prepare for the court process, it would be most helpful to read the book ‘Surviving the Legal System: a handbook for adult and child sexual assault survivors and their supporters’.
 Living Well have this book as a resource.
 Check it out.
 The book provides a detailed understanding of the legal process and the kinds of strategies used in cross examination.
 The book has been identified in national research by victim/survivors and professionals as a valuable tool to help get through the legal process.

 - You have shown great courage.

-- You have honoured your truth and spoken your truth to the best of your ability in a court process that is very formalised and makes you tell your story within legal confines.
+- You have honoured and spoken your truth to the best of your ability in a court process that is very formalised and makes you tell your account of what happened within legal confines.

 - Please rest.
 Try and relax.